-Sometimes breastfeeding mums have issues with breast refusal or with their baby biting the breast.
+Sometimes breastfeeding mums have issues with breast refusal or with their babies biting the breast.
 These problems can usually be sorted out, and getting help early can make all the difference.

 Getting help for breast refusal and baby biting breast

 If you’d like some help with breastfeeding, support services are available.
-Your child and family health nurse, GP or the Australian Breastfeeding Association (ABA) can support you with breastfeeding your baby.
+Your midwife, child and family health nurse or GP or the Australian Breastfeeding Association (ABA) can support you with breastfeeding your baby.
 They can also help you find a lactation consultant if you need one.

 An ABA counsellor can also help – phone the National Breastfeeding Helpline on 1800 686 268.

 Now and then a baby will refuse the breast.
 Breast refusal is often just a passing phase, which can be caused by one or more of the following: